Skip to main content

 note

-Editing a program doesn't change previously logged workouts.
+Edits to the active mesocycle don't change previously logged workouts or the original program template.
 Changes apply to future sessions only.

 Starting a new mesocycle

-When your current mesocycle is complete (all loading weeks + optional deload), you can start a new one.
+When your current mesocycle is complete (all loading weeks + optional deload), you can also start a fresh one.
 HyperIron offers to seed the new mesocycle from your performance data:

 • Weights carry forward based on your actual logged performance